ikemous/read-me-generator/readMeFile/README.md

 ## User Story
 --------------------------
 ```
-AS A Developer
+AS A developer

-I WANT TO to create a readme file
+I WANT TO to create a readme

-SO THAT I can tell the user the purpose of the program
+SO THAT I can tell user how i want the program to function

 ```